GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Experiments

 \subsubsection{Accuracy of Location}

 We convert the ground-truth geo-coordinate into structured ground-truth location in the format (COUNTRY, STATE, CITY, STREET) which matches the format of candidate location.
-In case that some countries may have different names, we apply fuzzy match.
-Accuracy is computed at each of the four hierarchical levels by measuring the proportion of correct matches over total number of samples.
-The accuracy can be formulated as Equation \ref{equ:accuracy}, where $\text{Match}$ is the fuzzy match function, $c_{i}$ and $gt_{i}$ denotes the candidate location and ground-truth location respectively.
+In case that some countries may have different names, we apply fuzzy match\footnote{\href{https://github.com/rapidfuzz/RapidFuzz}{RapidFuzz} and \href{https://github.com/pycountry/pycountry}{pycountry}}.
+Accuracy is computed at each of the four hierarchical levels as Equation \ref{equ:accuracy}, where $\text{Match}$ is the fuzzy match function, $c_{i}$ and $gt_{i}$ denotes the candidate location and ground-truth location respectively.